-16.1.
-Tables 7 and 8 below summarise the current capital programme as reported in the Round 2 capital monitoring report (presented elsewhere on this agenda) which reflects planned capital expenditure over the medium term and incorporates everything we currently know about capital grant allocations for the period.
+- 15.1.
+Tables 7 and 8 overleaf summarise the current capital programme as reported in the Round 2 capital monitoring report (presented to Cabinet in November 2025) which reflects planned capital expenditure over the medium term and incorporates everything we currently know about capital grant allocations for the period.